42-AI/42ai_autonomous_cars/get_data/README.md

 - When searching and downloading pictures, only the missing picture on the local drive are downloaded and a "labels.json" file is created.
 It contains all the labels of the pictures matching the search (including picture already on local drive and not downloaded)
-- This "labels.json" file contains several pictures' label in a dictionary where the key is the img_id.
+- This "labels.json" file contains several pictures' label in a dictionary.
 For example:
   ```
   {
     "20201231T15-45-55-123456": {...},